 At Johnson Trucking and Blacktopping, we understand that the quality of your materials affects the quality of your job.
 That’s why we’re proud to be the leading manufacturer of Pitch Black® in Gilson, IL.
-We can supply effective asphalt emulsion sealcoat for any size project from as mall driveway to a major road rehabilitation job.
+We can supply effective asphalt emulsion sealcoat for any size project from as a small driveway to a major road rehabilitation job.
 We’ve got you covered on orders of every size, and we’ll ship anywhere in Illinois.
 Pitch Black® asphalt-emulsion sealcoat was engineered and developed in the early 1980s, and is used to seal hundreds of millions of square feet of pavement every year.
 That is why it is one of the most sought-after, respected and well-protected formulas in the industry today.
 It can be applied on any asphalt surface including driveways, parking lots, malls, school playgrounds, airports, and the like.
 It is asbestos-free, contains no carcinogenic materials, and is non-flammable.
 Pitch Black® is environmentally friendly and is the perfect solution to any residential, commercial, or industrial asphalt project.

 Why Choose Pitch Black®